 With the MacrosFirst food logger, you can quickly find and select multiple items to add to your meal in one fell swoop.
 You can also review the impact of the selected foods on your daily goal and view the complete nutrition information for each food before logging them to your day.

-Searching for foods from the Dashboard allows you to log foods to today's date.
-To add foods to dates other than today, navigate to the Food Log (see the section below).
+Searching for foods from the Dashboard lets you log foods for today's date.
+To add foods to dates other than today, navigate to the Journal (see the section below).

 You can select the meal that you're adding to on the food search page or on the food detail screen.

-After you've logged a food to a meal, MacrosFirst will remember the meal you added to for one hour and automatically default to adding the next food to that meal.
+After you've logged a food to a meal, MacrosFirst will remember that meal for one hour and automatically default to adding the next food to it.
 This makes logging faster, so you do not have to manually select your target meal each time you log a food.
-You can also change your target meal from the dropdown list at the top of the food search page at any time.
+You can also change your target meal at any time from the dropdown list at the top of the food search page.

-When you press and hold the MacrosFirst app icon, a menu opens, allowing you to launch directly into the food search or barcode scanning workflow.
+From your phone's home screen, when you press and hold the MacrosFirst app icon, a menu opens, allowing you to launch directly into the food search, barcode scanning, or AI Search workflow.

-Finding your foods is easy and powerful in MacrosFirst thanks to the five different food search methods available to you in our unified food logging workflow.
-In MacrosFirst, you can switch between any search method as you build your meal, such as scanning a barcode, searching for another food by name, or taking a photo of your plate to identify its contents, all within the same workflow.
+Finding your foods is easy in MacrosFirst, thanks to the five food search methods available in our unified food logging workflow.
+You can switch between any search method as you build your meal, such as scanning a barcode, searching for another food by name, or taking a photo of your plate to identify its contents, all within the same workflow.

 Tapping the barcode icon opens the barcode scanner.
 Move your food’s barcode into view, and MacrosFirst will locate the food from our extensive database of over 3+ million foods.
 If no food is found for the barcode, then the nutrition label scanner will automatically open and read the nutrition label to help you create the food without any manual data entry.